CTBP1

 How many people have CTBP1-related syndrome?

-As of 2022, about 17 people in the world with CTBP1-related syndrome have been described in medical research.
+As of 2024, at least 16 people with CTBP1-related syndrome have been described in medical research.

 Support Resources